jeffreyBranch/tech-doc-style-guide/README.md

-# tech-doc-style-guide
-Branch Developer Documentation Style Guide
+# Branch Developer Documentation Style Guide

+## App UI Elements

+UI buttons and labels in bold.

+Example:
+After entering your information, click **Submit**.

+**Note:**
+Use this call to submit card information.